-Leslie Conner, MPH, Executive Director
+Leslie Conner, MPH, Chief Executive Officer

 A Long Beach native, Casey attended UC Berkeley, where he studied biology and sociology.
 He spent a semester abroad in Costa Rica where he perfected his Spanish and salsa skills, and met April who’d become his dance partner for life.
 They moved to New York for medical school, choosing a D.O. degree (Doctor of Osteopathic Medicine) for its openness to complementary medicine, its approach to the patient as a whole person, and its philosophy that physicians are teachers and guides to support the body’s inherent ability to heal itself.
 Casey engaged in health care advocacy and activism in New York and Washington, DC, where he mobilized thousands of future physicians and community organizations to bring their voice on justice in health to the public and political forum.

 Casey continued to hone his clinical, leadership and advocacy skills during residency training at Harbor-UCLA, a large County hospital in Los Angeles.
 Casey has served as Associate Medical Director at Saban Community Clinic, a busy, urban family practice in Southern California.